harshalekkalaarjun/harshalekkalaarjun/README.md

 - 💞️ I’m looking to collaborate on AI-related
 - 📫 How to reach me LEKKALA HARSHA VARDHAN NAIDU
 - 😄 Pronouns: chintu
-- ⚡ Fun fact: i failed in love
+- ⚡ Fun fact: I failed in love
+-- python developer
+-- embedded system and iot developer and tester
+-- web development
+-- android developer

 <!---
 harshalekkalaarjun/harshalekkalaarjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.